8.5 Graph Legends

 - To show or hide certain legend entries:

-- Sometimes you may want to hide legend entries for the hidden data plots, or the entries for fitted curve.
-In this case, you could right click on the legend object and select Legend:Show Legend for Visible Plots Only or Legend: Hide Legend for Fitted Curves.
+- Sometimes you may want to hide legend entries for hidden data plots, or for curves generated by fitting operations.
+To hide these plots, right-click on the legend object and select Legend:Show Legend for Visible Plots Only or Legend: Hide Legend for Fitted Curves.

 - To hide legend symbol(s):

-- Right-click on Legend to select Legend: Hide Legend Symbol from context menu to hide the symbols in Legend.
+- Right-click on the legend and select Legend: Hide Legend Symbol from context menu.
 This selection is equivalent to setting Legend Symbol Width to 0% in the Legend/Titles tab of Plot Details dialog.

-- To modify the size of the legend symbol:
+- To modify the size of a single legend symbol:

 - Use the \L([LayerIndex.]PlotIndex[,PointIndex][,S:SizeOption]) syntax.
 The SizeOption can be specified in two ways: S:##, where ## is the point size of the plot symbol (upper-limit of approx. 16 pt); or S:p##, where p## is the percentage of the font size (values limited to 1 - 99).
 So, for example, the legend notation might read \l(3,s:24) %(3), where s:24 specifies a symbol size of 24 points; or \l(3,s:p50) %(3), where s:p50 specifies a symbol size that is 50% of font size.
 For a complete explanation of this notation, see Legend Substitution Notation.